sharwinbobde/sharwinbobde.github.io/README.md

 #### <a href="https://www.tudelft.nl/">Delft University of Technology (TU Delft)</a>   <img src="./images/Delft_University_of_Technology_logo.svg" style="height: 35px; align: left;"/>

-*Masters in Computer Science, with Mastertrack in Data Science and Technology* *August 2019 - Present*
+*Masters in Computer Science, with Mastertrack in Data Science and Technology*
+*August 2019 - Present*
 CGPA: 8.08 (*most recent*)
 Delft, The Netherlands

 #### <a href="http://mitcoe.ac.in/">MIT College of Engineering</a>

-*Bachelors in Engineering - Information Technology* *July 2015 - July 2019*
+*Bachelors in Engineering - Information Technology *
+*July 2015 - July 2019 *
 CGPA: 8.33
 Pune, India

 ## Experience

 #### Student Assistant: TU Delft
 *Jul 2020 – Dec 2020*
 Supporting TROMPA which is supported by the European Union's Horizon  2020 research and innovation programme H2020-EU.3.6.3.1.
 Creating a tool for comparing different types of models used for Music Object  Recognition

 #### Student Mentor: TU Delft
-*Aug 2020 – Present*
+*Aug 2020 – Jan 2021*
 Student Mentor for incoming Masters students during COVID19 circumstances at Technische Universiteit Delft

 #### Student Intern, <a href="https://www.persistent.com/">Persistent Systems</a><img src="./images/persistent-systems-logo-hd-png-download.png" style="height: 35px; align:left;" />

-*Sep 2017 - Jun 2018*Pune, India
+*Sep 2017 - Jun 2018*
+Pune, India
 A project aimed to create an autonomous drone.
 Used Unity Game Engine to create an environment to train a Neural Network using Unity ml-agents.
 Also worked with hardware such as NVIDIA Jetson-TX2 and Zed depth camera.